• Skip to primary navigation

 Before starting to make pickles, prepare your jars.
 Wash them in hot soapy water, rinse well and let them dry.
 You don't need to sterilize the jars for quick pickles.

 To quick pickle your vegetables: Place the vegetables into a jar.
 If you want, you can add a few cloves garlic and fresh dill in the jars.
 Then pour the warm brine over them, leaving about ½-inch space at the top.
 Tap the jar on a counter to remove any bubbles.
+Place the lids.
 Let them sit on the counter until they cool completely.
-Seal the jars and store them inside the fridge.
+Store them inside the fridge.
 Your pickles will be ready after 24 hours.
 They taste even better after 48 hours.

 Enjoy your pickles in your sandwiches, burgers or hot dogs.
 They make great additions on salads too.